0Alastair1/0Alastair1/README.md

 -->

 - 🔭 I’m currently working on ...
 3d game
-- 🌱 I’m currently learning ...
-3d graphics
+- 🌱 I’m currently learning ... opengl
 - 👯 I’m looking to collaborate on ... opengl stuff
-- 🤔 I’m looking for help with ... emulators
+- 🤔 I’m looking for help with ... opengl
 - 💬 Ask me about ... coding
 - 📫 How to reach me: ... github issues
 - ⚡ Fun fact: ... building everything in the same compilation unit is both faster and underrated